-Average allowable expenses mean the simple average of the allowable expenses for all years in the applicant's/insured's whole-farm history period.
+Average allowable expenses mean the average of the allowable expenses for applicant's/insured's whole-farm history period.

-Average allowable revenue means the simple average of the allowable revenue for all years in the applicant's/insured's whole-farm history period.
+Average allowable revenue means the average of the allowable revenue for the applicant's/insured's whole-farm history period after any applicable adjustments.